 Chapter 4 of the NDP envisages a South Africa that recognises the importance of secure and equitable access to water and sanitation as catalysts for socio-economic development.
 This is given expression by Priority 1 (economic transformation and job creation) and Priority 4 (spatial integration, human settlements and local government) of government's 2019 - 2024 MTSF, with which the work of the DWS is aligned.
-Accordingly, the department will focus on regulating and managing water resources; and providing integrated and sustainable water services management, infrastructure planning and development.
+Accordingly, the department will continue to focus on integrated water resources management, infrastructure planning, and developing and regulating water services.